dotnet/runtime/docs/design/specs/Memory-model.md

 * Adjacent nonvolatile reads from the same location can be coalesced.
 * Adjacent nonvolatile writes to the same location can be coalesced.

-## Thread-local memory accesses.
+## Thread-local memory accesses
 It may be possible for an optimizing compiler to prove that some data is accessible only by a single thread.
 In such case it is permitted to perform further optimizations such as duplicating or removal of memory accesses.

-## Cross-thread access to local variables.
+## Cross-thread access to local variables
 -	There is no type-safe mechanism for accessing locations on one thread’s stack from another thread.
 -	Accessing managed references located on the stack of a different thread by the means of unsafe code will result in Undefined Behavior.

-## Order of memory operations.
+## Order of memory operations
 * **Ordinary memory accesses**
 The effects of ordinary reads and writes can be reordered as long as that preserves single-thread consistency.
 Such reordering can happen both due to code generation strategy of the compiler or due to weak memory ordering in the hardware.